Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

 1. Create a new empty YAML file called `migrate.yaml`.

 1. Start the migration.

-   > **Note**: this step assumes that you set up your zones according to [Configure zone aware replication for ingesters](#configure-zone-aware-replication-for-ingesters)

    Copy the following into the `migrate.yaml` file: